Classical antiquity

-Classical antiquity, also known as the classical era, classical period, classical age, or simply antiquity, is the period of cultural European history from the 8th century BC and the 5th century AD.
+Classical antiquity, also known as the classical era, classical period, classical age, or simply antiquity, is the period of cultural European history between the 8th century BC and the 5th century AD, (Note: The precise end date of this period is disputed, with estimates ranging from the 3rd–8th centuries AD.
+Traditionally, it is given as the late 5th century AD.) following the Greek Dark Ages and being succeeded by late antiquity.
 It comprises the interwoven civilizations of ancient Greece and Rome, known together as the Greco-Roman world, which played a major role in shaping the culture of the Mediterranean basin.
 It is the period during which ancient Greece and Rome flourished and had major influence throughout much of Europe, North Africa, and West Asia.
-Classical antiquity was succeeded by Late antiquity.

 Conventionally, it is often considered to begin with the earliest recorded Epic Greek poetry of Homer (8th–7th centuries BC) and end with the fall of the Western Roman Empire in 476 AD.
 Such a wide span of history and territory covers many disparate cultures and periods.
 Classical antiquity may also refer to an idealized vision among later people of what was, in Edgar Allan Poe's words, "the glory that was Greece, and the grandeur that was Rome".

 The culture of the ancient Greeks, together with some influences from the ancient Near East, was the basis of art, philosophy, society, and education in the Mediterranean and Near East until the Roman imperial period.
 The Romans preserved, imitated, and spread this culture throughout Europe, until they were able to compete with it.
 This Greco-Roman cultural foundation has been immensely influential on the language, politics, law, educational systems, philosophy, science, warfare, literature, historiography, ethics, rhetoric, art and architecture of both the Western, and through it, the modern world.

 Surviving fragments of classical culture helped produce a revival beginning during the 14th century, which later came to be known as the Renaissance, and various neo-classical revivals occurred during the 18th and 19th centuries.